avinashkranjan/Amazing-Python-Scripts/Simple Python IDE using Tkinter/README.md

 This is a Simple Python IDE using Tkinter.
 We can Run our Python Code here. we open our saved code in this IDE. when you can't save your code and run it an error message show **"Please save your code"**.
 This Python IDE develops using Tkintertable & subprocess. run module.
+After your code will run successfully, to exit from the IDE go to File and click the Exit Button.